 - Common symptoms of anaemia are due to the reduced amount of oxygen being carried in the body.

 - These include tiredness, having little energy (lethargy), feeling faint and developing shortness of breath.

 - Less common symptoms include headaches, a 'thumping heart' (palpitations), altered taste, and ringing in the ears (tinnitus).

 - You may look pale.
 You may develop sore areas at the corners of your mouth.

 - You may have spoon-shaped nails, a sore tongue or hair loss.

 - Some people may have difficulty swallowing, hair loss or restless legs syndrome.

 - Various other symptoms may develop, depending on the underlying cause of the anaemia.

 A simple blood test can measure the amount of haemoglobin in your blood and count the number of red blood cells per millilitre (ml).
 Although this test can confirm that you are anaemic, it does not identify the cause of your anaemia.

 Sometimes the underlying cause is obvious.
-For example, anaemia is common in pregnancy and in women who have heavy menstrual periods.
-In these situations, no further tests may be needed and treatment with iron tablets may be advised.
+For example, pregnant women and women who have heavy menstrual periods may commonly develop iron-deficient anaemia..
+In these situations, no further tests may be needed and treatment with iron supplements may be advised.
 However, the cause of the anaemia may not be clear and so further tests may be advised.